Marcus Berg: Krasnodar

 On 13 July 2019, Krasnodar announced the signing of the Swedish international until the summer of 2020 and his contract worth €1.9 million.
 On 15 June 2020, he extended his contract with Krasnodar for a further year.
 He finished his first season with Krasnodar as the club's top scorer, with 9 in the league and 10 in all competitions, as Krasnodar finished third place and secured a spot in the play-off round of the UEFA Champions League.

 Berg scored his first goal of the 2020–21 season in Krasnodar's first league game of the season, a 3–0 victory at FC Ufa on 9 August 2020.
 Berg featured in both matches of the Champions League play-off tied against PAOK in September 2020 as Krasnodar won 4–2 on aggregate to secure qualification to the group stage for the first time in club history.
-On 2 December 2020 he scored the only goal in a 1–0 victory over Rennes in the Champions League, their first win in the competition, to qualify Krasnodar for the Europa League.
+On 2 December 2020, he scored the only goal in a 1–0 victory over Rennes in the Champions League, their first win in the competition, to qualify Krasnodar for the Europa League.

 Return to IFK Göteborg

 On 22 March 2021, it was announced that Berg would return to IFK Göteborg on a free transfer.
 Signing a two-and-a-half-year contract, he returned on 1 July 2021.
+On 25 September 2023, Berg announced his retirement due to a severe back injury.

+In 2024, Berg became a developer as a part of IFK Göteborg men's first-team coaching staff.

 International career

 Youth

 Berg started off his international career with the Sweden U19 team for which he scored 3 goals in 8 games.
 He then went on to represent the Sweden U21 team, for whom he played at the 2009 UEFA European Under-21 Championship on home soil in Sweden.
 He was a stand-out player at the tournament, scoring 7 goals in 4 games as Sweden was eliminated in the semi-finals by England.
 After the tournament, UEFA named Berg the Player of the Tournament and his 7 goals won him the tournament's Golden Boot.
-His 7 goals in the tournament is also a record, breaking Alberto Gilardino's, Klaas-Jan Huntelaar's, and Maceo Rigters' previous joint record of four goals.
+His 7 goals in the tournament is also a record, breaking the previous record of four goals held jointly by Alberto Gilardino, Klaas-Jan Huntelaar and Maceo Rigters.
 The record has since been equalled by Luca Waldschmidt.